SStellaMary/Call-Center-Trends-/README.md

 - Set a goal to improve satisfaction rating to 4+ out of 5.
 Focus on first call resolution.

 In summary, the data shows opportunities to improve call volume, operational efficiency and customer satisfaction through targeted investments in self-service, staffing realignment and resolution procedures.
 A data-driven approach helps identify key metrics, insights and potential recommendations.

+I wanted to express my sincere gratitude for providing me with the opportunity to showcase my skills in call center trends analysis using PowerBI.
+I appreciate the chance to contribute to the process and demonstrate my capabilities.
+Thank you!..